Lamine Bey: Estrangement from the nationalist movement (1953–56)

 In fact, power continued to ebb rapidly away from Lamine Bey as independence approached.
 Salah Ben Youssef returned from exile on 13 September 1955, giving the Bey hopes that his political power would start to be restored.
 He was close to Ben Youssef, who had been one of the few politicians to pay his respects to him at the time of his installation in 1943.
 However violence quickly erupted between followers of Ben Youssef and those of Bourguiba, leaving the Bey to vainly attempt to act as arbiter between them.
 The French had already transferred authority over the police force from the Resident General to the Tunisian government, whose ministers had been chosen by Bourguiba, so Ben Youssef's representations to the Bey had no effect.
 On 2 December the Bey summoned the Resident General (now known as the High Commissioner) Roger Seydoux to remind him of France's responsibility for public order—which in fact it no longer had.
 In effect, the Bey was appealing for a restoration of colonial powers from the nationalist government.
-As his appeals had no effect he made use of the only power remaining to him and refused to apply his seal to the decrees authorising the forthcoming elections and the appointment of local governors and mayors.
+As his appeals had no effect he made use of the only power remaining to him and refused to apply his seal to the decrees authorizing the forthcoming elections and the appointment of local governors and mayors.
 This move was welcomed by Ben Youssef, who demanded a ministerial reshuffle, but naturally alienated the Bey further from Bourguiba and his followers.
 He backed down and signed them the following day.
 Ben Youssef fled the country on 28 January and a crackdown followed on his followers in Tunisia, in which Bourguiba relied on the army, with its French officers, the airforce and heavy artillery.
 Horrified at this brutality, Lamine Bey renewed his ineffective protestations to Seydoux in April 1956.
 The only effect was to enrage Bourguiba, who hastened to the palace to accuse the Bey and his family of seeking to hinder the transfer of power from France to the Tunisian government.
 On 20 March 1956 the Franco-Tunisian protocol was signed by the Grand Vizier Tahar Ben Ammar and the French Foreign Minister Christian Pineau.